ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Document Status

-This document applies to congestion controls that seek Experimental or Standards Track status.
+This document applies to congestion controllers that seek Experimental or Standards Track status.
 Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty it the answers.

-Congestion controls without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in
+Congestion controllers without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in {{general-use}}.
+Congestion controllers with a record of measured internet- scale deployment MAY directly seek the standards track if the community believes it is safe, and the design is stable, guided by the considerations in
 {{general-use}}.
-Congestion controls with a record of measured internet-scale deployment MAY directly seek the standards track if the community believes it is safe, and the design is stable.
+The existence of this data does not waive the other considerations in this document.

 Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the general internet would, of course, seek real-world data for those environments instead.

-Experimental specifications SHOULD NOT be deployed as a default, and SHOULD only deploy in situations where they are being actively measured, and where it is possible to deactivate if there are scenes of pathological behavior.
+Experimental specifications SHOULD NOT be deployed as a default.
+They SHOULD only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.

-Each alternate congestion control algorithm published is required to include a statement in the abstract indicating whether or not there is IETF consensus that the proposal is considered safe for use on the Internet.
-Each alternate congestion control algorithm published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
-There can be environments where the protocol is deemed *safe* for use, but it is still is not *recommended* for use because it does not perform well for the user.
+Each alternate congestion controller published is required to include a statement in the abstract indicating whether or not there is IETF consensus that the proposal is considered safe for use on the Internet.
+Each alternate congestion controller published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
+There can be environments where the controller is deemed *safe* for use, but it is still is not *recommended* for use because it does not perform well for the user.